Anemia clinical trials at UC Davis

 4 research studies open to eligible people

-• A Study of Dose Confirmation and Safety of Experimental Crizanlizumab for Pediatric Sickle Cell Disease
+Dose Confirmation and Safety of Crizanlizumab in Pediatric Sickle Cell Disease Patients

-The purpose of the Phase 2 CSEG101B2201 study is to confirm and to establish appropriate dosing and to evaluate the safety in pediatric participants ages 6 months to <18 years with a history of VOC with or without HU/HC, receiving crizanlizumab for 2 years.
-The efficacy and safety of crizanlizumab was already demonstrated in adults with sickle cell disease.
-The approach is to extrapolate from the PK/pharmacodynamics (PD) already established in the adult population.
-The study is designed as a Phase II, multicenter, open-label study.
+The purpose of this study was to confirm and to establish appropriate dosing and to evaluate the safety in pediatric participants ages 2 to <18 years with a history of Vaso-Occlusive Crisis (VOC) with or without Hydroxyurea/Hydroxycarbamide (HU/HC), receiving crizanlizumab for 2 years.
+The efficacy and safety of crizanlizumab was previously demonstrated in adults with sickle cell disease.
+The approach was to extrapolate from the pharmacokinetics (PK)/pharmacodynamics (PD) already established in the adult population.
+The study was designed as a Phase II, multicenter, open-label study.

 open to eligible people ages 18-40